musitude/lamb/README.md

 ### Go Errors

-Passing Go errors to the error response writer will log the error and response with an unhandled internal server error
+Passing Go errors to the error response writer will log the error and respond with an internal server error

 ```go
 handler := func(r events.APIGatewayProxyRequest) (events.APIGatewayProxyResponse, error) {